alexyun0429/CurrencyConverter/README.md

 ## JSON endpoint

-The same data is available as JSON for other systems to consume:
-Note: swap 'xxxx' with actual local address
+The same data is available as JSON for other systems to consume (swap 'xxxx' with actual local address):

 ```bash
 curl http://localhost:xxxx/api/rates/AUD